tytydraco/yessleep/out/Mail_for_Apartment_0.md

 Every missing tenant screamed.

 The sound came from the walls as well as the room.
-Mr Vale clutched his chest.
-Rachel’s body folded inwards, and the zeros around my wrist burned as they stretched into thin lines and began to fade.
+Mr Vale clutched his chest, Rachel’s body folded inwards, and the zeros around my wrist burned as they stretched into thin lines and began to fade.

 The landlord tore the letter again.